chriskiehl/DoNotStarveBackupExecutable/README.md

 ###Getting the app:

+1. <a href="/chriskiehl/DoNotStarveBackupExecutable/archive/master.zip" class="minibutton sidebar-button" aria-label="Download chriskiehl/DoNotStarveBackupExecutable as a zip file" title="Download chriskiehl/DoNotStarveBackupExecutable as a zip file" rel="nofollow">
+                  <span class="octicon octicon-cloud-download"></span>
+                  Download
-1. Click the Download as Zip button and save the file to your computer.
+                </a> and save the file to your computer.
 2. Unzip the contents
 3. Done!